This is an update to the 2018 FA Policies and Procedures Manual. Updated: June 23rd, 2018.

 - A state certificate after passing an authorized test and that the State recognizes as equivalent to a high school diploma.

-- Academic transcripts from other higher education institution showing that the student has completed college credits and meets the requirements for admissions in the desired program of study at Atlantis University.
+- Academic transcripts from other higher education institutions showing that the student has completed college credits and meets the requirements for admissions in the desired program of study at Atlantis University.

 Atlantis University documents the student’s enrollment in an eligible program at the time of admission, and has a system to notify the Financial Aid Office if/when the student leaves the program.